sabin413/Characterization-and-Analysis/README.md

 # Research
-This file includes my codes for the analysis of scientific data which comes mainly from molecular dynamics simulations.
+This file includes my codes for the analysis of scientific data from molecular dynamics simulations.